 Ask your human resources department if your employer has such a program and, if so, what the terms are.
 Oftentimes, such programs are only available after a certain period of employment or may have been implemented after you signed on.
 If no program exists, you may want to ask your employer whether such a program could be considered or whether help might be provided on an individual basis.

-The current economic crisis has led to potential problems for millions of student loan borrowers.
-Government relief has been helpful, but its continuation is not certain.
-Borrowers should therefore consult their lenders, consider refinancing, and review their employee benefits to forestall negative consequences as much as possible.
+The end of COVID-19 relief programs could present potential problems for millions of student loan borrowers.
+Anyone concerned about incorporating student loan payments back into their monthly budget should consult their lenders, consider refinancing, and review their employee benefits to forestall negative consequences as much as possible.

 Discover more from MassMutual…